EikeMB/eikemb.github.io/_pages/about.md

 # 🏫Education

-2021 - current date (expected graduation in may 2024): John Abbott College, Computer Science program
+2021 - 2024: John Abbott College, Computer Science program

 * A program in which the students are taught the extensive knowledge of frontend and backend development as well as learning about computer systems and there hardware. (https://johnabbott.qc.ca/career-programs/computer-science-technology)